LukeMathWalker/ndarray-koans/README.md

 Happy RustFest!

-It's my pleasure to welcome you to the "ML introduction to ndarray" workshop!
+It's my pleasure to welcome you to the *ML introduction to ndarray* workshop!

 The material is structured as a series of exercises, or koans, that you can find in the `src/koans` directory.